Table of Contents

 ~ Portland Cement ( commonly OPC) is used in the Plain Cement Concrete.

-~ It should have a suitable degree of fineness.
+~ It should have a high degree of fineness.

-~ The size of sand should be smaller than 5 mm (i.e. sand passing through 5 mm square sieve are used).
+~ The size of sand should be smaller than 5 mm (i.e. sand passing through a 5 mm square sieve is used).

 ~ Sand should be free from dust, organic particles, etc.

-~ Sea sand is not suitable in concrete because of very weak binding capacity.
+~ Sea sand is unsuitable for concrete because of its weak bonding capacity.

-~ Aggregates used should be free from dust, foreign materials and also hard to resist enough stresses.
+~ Aggregates used should be free from dust and foreign materials and also hard to resist enough stresses.

 ~ Generally, stone ballasts passed through the square sieve of 20 mm and retained in the square sieve of 5 mm are used as coarse aggregates.

 ~ Aggregates should be well graded so that the voids do not exceed 42%.